 Kristy Taylor, MS, RDN, LD

 Kristy received her bachelor’s degree in Human Environmental Studies: Dietetics from Southeast Missouri State University.
 She attended the University of Kansas Medical Center while earning her Master of Science in Nutrition and Dietetics and completing her dietetic internship.
 During her time at KUMC, Kristy worked in nutrition research and community dietetics.
-She is a member of the Academy of Nutrition and Dietetics and the Missouri Academy of Nutrition and Dietetics.
-Kristy is passionate about nutrition in lifestyle management and pediatric nutrition.
+She is a member of the Academy of Nutrition and Dietetics and currently serves on the board of the Missouri Academy of Nutrition and Dietetics.
+She is passionate about the positive impact nutrition can have on individuals and thoroughly enjoys making connections with her patients.
+She specializes in diabetes and weight management.

 Elizabeth Ohnemus, RDN, LD